Mogywa/ccna-network-design/README.md

 # 🧠 CCNA Enterprise Network Design

 This project is part of my advanced networking coursework at Wintec.
 I designed a secure enterprise network for a mock law firm using Cisco routers, switches, and ASA firewalls.
-Check out my video wich goes through just a few featues of this network designed for failover.
+Check out my video which goes through just a few features of this network design for failover.
 (https://youtu.be/PwQsmBumfmU))
 ## 🔐 Features:
 - VLAN segmentation (Finance, Legal, Admin)